-SECTION XII: FDIC INSURANCE
+SECTION XI: FDIC INSURANCE

-A. Coverage Amount
+A. Coverage following recent Federal Legislation

-The amount of FDIC coverage available to a single depositor in an FDIC insured bank or savings association is \$250,000.
+In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act raised the amount of FDIC coverage available to a single depositor in an FDIC insured bank or savings association to \$250,000.